hms-dbmi/viv/docs/API_STRUCTURE.md

 loader via url: `loadOmeTiff`, `loadBioformatsZarr`, `loadOmeZarr`, and `loadMultiTiff`.
 Each function returns a `Promise` for an object of shape `{ data: PixelSouce[], metadata: M }`, where `M` is a JavaScript object containing the format-specific metadata for the image.
-For OME-TIFF and Bioformats-Zarr, and TiffFolder the metadata is identical (OME-XML representation), for OME-Zarr,the metadata is that for a multiscale group (more information: https://ngff.openmicroscopy.org/latest/).
+For OME-TIFF and Bioformats-Zarr, and MultiTiff the metadata is identical (OME-XML representation), for OME-Zarr,the metadata is that for a multiscale group (more information: https://ngff.openmicroscopy.org/latest/).
 This metadata can be useful for creating UI componenets that describe the data source.